j0nnnnn0/mk.pwd.dev/docs/home.md

     ---

-    - **Network Security:** Configuring firewalls, VPNs, and other security measures to protect home networks and data.
+    - Network Security
-    - **Virus and Malware Removal:** Identifying and removing malicious software from devices to restore security.
+    - Virus and Malware Removal
-    - **Data Backup and Recovery:** Implementing backup solutions and recovering lost or corrupted data.
+    - Data Backup and Recovery

     [:octicons-arrow-right-24: More ... ](#Troubleshooting)